The main purpose of a podcast host is to have a place to upload and store your podcast episodes.

 Libsyn has a ton of features, which for some might be a plus.
 I don’t think piling on features is necessarily good for most customers, especially new ones.

-For one, they can provide you an iOS or Android app for your show for an additional $10/month.
+For one, they can provide you with an iOS or Android app for your show for an additional $10/month.

 Sounds like a cool bonus feature, but do you really want to compete with Apple, Google, or any of the other excellent podcast listening apps?
 I wouldn’t recommend it.

 Their dashboard is full of buried features and requires lots of clicks to get anything done.
 Time for an update?